blutui/dev.blutui.com/src/pages/docs/getting-started/create.md

 {{ form_close() }}
 ```

-You can redirect a user when a form is submitted successfully, by setting a `redirect` URL.
+If you would like to redirect the user after the form is submitted successfully, set a `redirect` URL.
 In the code above we redirect users to a `/contact/success` page.
-We also recommend for you to add `recaptcha` to your forms to prevent spam.
+We also recommend you add `recaptcha` to your forms to prevent spam.

 ## Blogs

 Blog posts are a great way to keep your users updated.
-Create an unlimited amount of blogs and blog posts for news about the company, announcements or even recipes.
-The process of making a blog for your site is simple as it follows the same structure as other content types in Blutui.
-First you start off in the site dashboard where you got to Blogs and create your blog.
-You will need to add 2 templates one for your blog and 1 for all the blog posts.
+Create an unlimited amount of blogs and blog posts for news about the company, announcements or even recipes (please share them with us).
+The process of making a blog for your project is simple, as it follows the same structure as other content types in Blutui.
+Using the navigation sidebar in the site dashboard navigate to **Blog posts** and create a new blog, which will later host your posts.
+You will need to add 2 templates, 1 for your blog and 1 for all the blog posts.

-<media src="https://cdn.blutui.com/uploads/assets/Dev/getting-started/blogs.gif" alt="Making a blog"></media>
+{% image src="https://cdn.blutui.com/uploads/assets/Dev/getting-started/blogs.gif" alt="Making a blog" /%}

-More information about blogs coming soon.

-## Domains
+## Adding domains

-Now that you have built your Blutui site it's time to add your domain(s) to it.
+Now that you have built your project it's time to add your domain(s) to it.
 To do this, go to your [Blutui Console](https://blutui.com/app).
-Click on `Domains` and add your domain.
-Then select the `Site` you would like to add the domain to.
+From the navigation menu, navigate to **Domains** and click **Add domain**.
+Add you domain name, then select the **Project** you would like to add the domain to.
 Now you need to verify the ownership of the newly added domain(s).
 To verify your domain(s), click the `How to` guide under each domain for full list of instructions to follow.

-Once you have added the DNS records on your domain, the process after this point is automated and will come up green and connected depending on your DNS providers speeds.
-Once your domain is connected Blutui will automatically create an SSL certificate to keep your site secure.
+Once you have added the DNS records on your domain, the process after this point is automated and will automatically become green once connected, depending on your DNS providers speed.
+Once your domain is connected Blutui will automatically create an SSL certificate to keep your project secure.

 ## Publishing

-Lets do some last minute checks on your website before we publish it to the world.
-Make sure you can cross each the items on this list, since they help with user experience:
+Lets do some last minute checks on your project before we publish it to the world.
+Make sure you can cross each item on this list:

-- Test the form(s)
+1. Test the form(s)
-- Make sure all static content is editable (Saves you from digging through the code later on).
+2. Make sure all static content is editable (saves you from digging through the code later on).
-- Check all buttons and links are working as they should be.
+3. Check all buttons and links are working as they should be.
-- Check site meta content.
+4. Check the project's meta content, such as titles and descriptions for each page.
-- Test site on multiple internet browsers.
+5. Test your project on multiple internet browsers.
-- Test site responsiveness.
+6. Test your project's responsiveness.
-- Test site on mobile device(s).
+7. Test your project on an actual mobile device.
-- Add all domains to ReCaptcha and Maps API
+8. Ensure your all your project domains are added to third-party systems such as ReCaptcha, Google Maps API, etc.

-Now you are ready to `Publish` your site for the world to see.
+Now you are ready to **Publish** your project for the world to see.
 On to the next one!